teachingaway/teachingaway.github.io/_posts/2014-06-25-Alice-v-CLS-Preliminary-USPTO-Guidelines-Memo.md

 Limitations referenced in _Alice Corp_. that may be enough to qualify as "significantly more" **when recited in a claim with an abstract idea include**, as non-limiting or non-exclusive examples:

-* Improvements to another technology or technical fields[^5]
+* Improvements to another technology or technical fields,[^5]
-* Improvements to the functioning of the computer itself[^6]
+* Improvements to the functioning of the computer itself,[^6]
 * Meaningful limitations beyond generally linking the use of an abstract idea to a particular technological environment.[^7]

 Limitations referenced in _Alice Corp_. that are **not** enough to qualify as "significantly more" **when recited in a claim with an abstract idea** include, as non-limiting or non-exclusive examples:

-* Adding the words "apply it" (or an equivalent) with an abstract idea, or mere instructions to implement an abstract idea on a computers [^8]
+* Adding the words "apply it" (or an equivalent) with an abstract idea, or mere instructions to implement an abstract idea on a computers,[^8]
 * Requiring no more than a generic computer to perform generic computer functions that are well-understood, routine and conventional activities previously known to the industry.[^9]